Skip to main content

 Intermediate

-Understanding that hormones influence is the first step.
+Understanding that hormones influence cardiovascular health is the first step.
 The next is to explore the specific clinical protocols designed to manage these biological signals and how they translate into measurable changes in cardiovascular markers.
 These interventions are not about achieving supraphysiological levels, but about restoring a youthful, functional hormonal environment.

 The goal is a biochemical recalibration that supports the body’s innate capacity for health and vitality.
 Each protocol is tailored to the unique hormonal landscape of men and women, acknowledging their distinct physiological needs.